P0W/option_strategies/README.md

-## Daily Short Strangle/Straddle Strategy for Weekly Contracts (NIFTY, BANKNIFTY, and FINNIFTY)

-Welcome to the README for the **Daily Short Strangle/Straddle Strategy** Git repository.
 This repository contains a Python-based automated trading strategy for implementing daily short strangle/straddle options trading on weekly contracts of NIFTY, BANKNIFTY, and FINNIFTY indices.
 This README provides comprehensive instructions for setting up the environment and deploying the strategy effectively.

 ## Prerequisites